lildann/CV/README.md

 #### Building AI, University of Helsinki and Reaktor (June 2021)
-- An online course designed to encourage as broad a group of people as possible to learn what AI is, what can (and can’t) be done with AI, and how to start creating AI methods
+- Building AI is an online course teaching algorithms that make creating AI methods possible
-- Intermediate Coding Certificate in Python
+- Completed the Intermediate Coding Certificate in Python

 #### University of Sussex (October 2008 to June 2011)